Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Removed dungeon parameters from all extraneous monster functions
 - Renamed the Mounted Knight to Pikeman
 - Adjust the Pikeman to attack up to two spaces in front of them while charging

+8/8:

+- Added CombustionGolem enemy and associated MiniEruption and Combustion traps